Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC: Categories of Physics Prior

 \subsection{Static 3D Generation with Physics}

 Advancements in 3D generation have enhanced both geometric accuracy and physical plausibility.
-Early works \citep{tang2023dreamgaussian_iclr2024,yi2024gaussiandreamer_cvpr2024} focused on high-fidelity shapes, while recent approaches integrate physical realism.
-Phy3DGen \citep{xu2024precise-physics_arxiv2024} incorporates solid mechanics into a 3D diffusion model, using a differentiable physics network for refinement.
-By leveraging Finite Element Method (FEM) \citep{zienkiewicz2000finite_2000} and a co-optimization strategy, it ensures both visual accuracy and physical consistency.
+Early works \cite{tang2023dreamgaussian_iclr2024,yi2024gaussiandreamer_cvpr2024} focused on high-fidelity shapes, while recent approaches integrate physical realism. \sw{ Phy3DGen \cite{xu2024precise-physics_arxiv2024} incorporates solid mechanics into a 3D diffusion model, using a differentiable physics network for refinement.
+During the optimization phase, Phy3DGen employs sample points for pretraining and implement a co-training strategy to simultaneously optimize the geometry and physics networks.
+By leveraging FEM \cite{zienkiewicz2000finite_2000} and a co-optimization strategy, it ensures both visual accuracy and physical consistency. }

 Generating physically coherent multi-component structures from a single image remains challenging.
-PhysComp3D \citep{guo2024physically_arxiv2024} optimizes physical compatibility by decomposing mechanical properties, external forces, and rest-shape geometry.
+PhysComp3D \cite{guo2024physically_arxiv2024} optimizes physical compatibility by decomposing mechanical properties, external forces, and rest-shape geometry.
 Using plastic deformation parametrization and implicit differentiation, it refines object structures but relies on predefined material properties and mesh representations.
-Extending this, PhyCAGE \citep{yan2024phycage_arxiv2024} employs Gaussian Splatting (GS) and physics-based SDS optimization to enhance efficiency.
+Extending this, PhyCAGE \cite{yan2024phycage_arxiv2024} employs Gaussian Splatting and physics-based SDS optimization to enhance efficiency.
 By generating multi-view images and refining Gaussian positions through simulation-enhanced SDS gradients, it improves the physical coherence of 3D assets.